Frequently Asked Questions

 TMJ relief

-No. In general you do not need a referral to see a chiropractor.
+No, in general you do not need a referral to see a chiropractor.
+Insurance HMO plans may request one from your primary provider.

 Yes!
-Chiropractic treatment is completely safe.
-Chiropractors are licensed doctors who have been through Chiropractic school.
-To practice in the state of Texas are required to pass Part I, II, III, IV National Board Examinations, a Physiotherapy National Board Exam and a state exam.
+Chiropractic treatment is a completely safe and effective treatment option when preformed by a licensed chiropractor and can help put you on your path to wellness.
+Chiropractors are highly trained licensed doctors who evaluate each patients condition before recommending treatment.
+To practice in the state of Texas, chiropractors are required to pass Part I, II, III, IV National Board Examinations, a Physiotherapy National Board Exam and a state exam.
 They are also required 16 Post-graduate continuing education hours annually to maintain a license to practice in Texas.
-Receiving chiropractic care can help put you on your path to wellness.
+Like any form of healthcare, chiropractic care carries some risks.
+Mild soreness or stiffness after an adjustment is relatively common and typically resolves in a day or two.
+If chiropractic care is not appropriate due to your condition or medical history, you may be referred to another healthcare provider to ensure you receive the most appropriate care.

 Absolutely.
 Our practice is family oriented and we provide chiropractic care for all ages.
 When it comes to sports, it is important that physical health is not overlooked.
 Playing sports on what seems to be a simple injury can end up doing a lot of damage to joints or muscles in the long run.